UniversalToolCompiler/UTC_ShaderLibrary/README.md

 They are located in: `Plugins->UTC Shader Library Content->Master Materials Generator`
 * The Row Name will be the display name in combo boxes of MMG.
-* Drag and drop your material function into the slot Material Function
+* Drag and drop your material function into the slot Material Function.
 * The Material Attribute Type defines which material attribute input the material function will be connected to.
-* The Material Group which will be displayed in the material instance arrangement
+* The Material Group which will be displayed in the material instance arrangement.
+* The MMG Menu Category will class the material function in the right category in TreeView combo boxes’.

 ![](/Doc/Screens/UI/DT.png)